Zulu Network

 This is what we're going to do:

-• Use zksync-cli to scaffold a new project.
+• Use to scaffold a new project.

 • Build a smart contract that stores a greeting message and deploy it to ZuluPrime testnet.